March 6, 2020

 - Stay home if you are sick and do not go into crowded public areas

 2. What is an N95 filtering facepiece respirator (mask)?

-An N95 respirator is a type of facemask that removes particles from the air that are breathed through it.
+An N95 respirator is a type of face mask that removes particles from the air that are breathed through it.
 The “N95” designation means that these respirators filter out at least 95% of very small (0.3 micron) test particles.
-N95 respirators are capable of filtering out a number of types of particles, including bacteria and viruses.
+N95 respirators can filter out many types of particles, including bacteria and viruses.